-A Mello-Roos Community Facilities District (CFD) was established and approved on October 24, 2017 ("Avila Ranch Community Facilities District No. 2017-1 ").
-The CFD for Avila Ranch is a special tax assessment in the district which was established to fund both services and infrastructure maintenance.
+A Mello-Roos Community Facilities District (CFD) was established and approved on October 24, 2017 ("Avila Ranch Community Facilities District No. 2017-1").
+The CFD for Avila Ranch is a special tax assessment in the district which was established to fund both authorized services as well as authorized facilities.

 The City is authorized to levy the tax through the annual property tax roll.
-Section 10(ii) of the CFD resolution also has an annual reporting requirement, similar to the requirement for annual reporting of the MMRP and DA which is included in the Development Agreement.
-The City's Finance Department is responsible for preparing an annual report on the CFD at the end of each fiscal year to coincide with the Citywide annual budget, and is therefore not included in this report.
-The CFD annual report was last completed and presented to Council July 13, 2022.
+Fiscal Year 2022-23 was the first year in which the special tax was levied against taxable parcels of the CFD.
+The Mello-Roos Community Facilities Act of 1982 as well as Section 10(ii) of the CFD resolution have an annual reporting requirement, similar to the requirement for annual reporting of the MMRP and DA which is included in the Development Agreement.
+The City's Finance Department is responsible for preparing an annual report on the CFD at the end of each fiscal year to coincide with the Citywide annual budget and is therefore not included in this report.
+The CFD annual report was last completed and presented to Council August 15, 2023.